Graduate Students In Music

 - M. M. Composition: The comprehensive exam is determined by the applied instructor.
 Candidates also complete an oral examination based on the content of the candidate's final portfolio.
 After the final portfolio is completed, set a date with your Advisory Committee for the oral exam.

 - Notice of Completion of Program: Bring the "Master's Degree - Notice of Completion" form to the oral examination.
 Once the orals are passed and the committee has signed the form, get the signature of the department chair as "Graduate Director" and submit it to the Graduate School prior to their deadline date.
+You will find these forms at the Graduate School web site.

 - Recital Programs and Recordings: Students must submit two copies of degree recital programs and an audio or video recording to the Department of Music office for its archives.
 They are not to be submitted to the Graduate School.